ManasJayanth/InterestedIn/README.md

 # InterestedIn
-InterestedIn is a social network built using Node.js
+InterestedIn is a social network built using Node.js, Express framework and Backbone.js.

 # Installation
 1. Install Node.js.
 Read [this](doc/md/Installations.md) for more info